mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 - **Result**: Newest employee is fully spun up.
 - **Grade**: A

-Things are up and running with our newest employee, so now three people are working in the local TinyPilot office.
+TinyPilot's newest employee is fully trained and can build Voyager 2a devices.
+The additional capacity is helping us get back to feeling ahead on inventory instead of scrambling to keep up with orders.

+One thing I didn't consider was that the office becomes a bottleneck with three people.
+With two people working 20 hours per week, they can share a single office easily without overlapping.
+With a third person, it's not exactly a problem, but we do have to plan more to avoid shifts colliding.

 ### Reach $90k in revenue

 - **Result**: Reached $92k in revenue.
 - **Grade**: A+

-I'm happy with this
+Now that we're no longer constrained by manufacturing capacity.
+I've increased ad spending and [fixed our Amazon listing](/retrospectives/2023/01/#adapting-to-the-shortage).

+The problem with Amazon is that the only way to get them to show a "Buy" button on TinyPilot listings again was to lower our Amazon price to match our website price.
+Now, customers are much more incentivized to choose Amazon over purchasing from us, so we're seeing a greater share of Amazon purchases and losing a higher fee to Amazon.

 ### Find three homelab bloggers or YouTubers interested in reviewing TinyPilot Voyager 2a

 - **Result**: Found 2.5 people interested in reviewing TinyPilot.
 - **Grade**: B+

-Two are interested and plan to feature it in a video.
+I reached out to three YouTubers.
+Two of them are interested and plan to feature TinyPilot in a video.
 The third doesn't do reviews but is open to giving TinyPilot a cameo if they can find a use for it.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats